RequestNetwork/requestNetwork/packages/docs/docs/guides/1-first-request.md

 ## Wrap-up

-The request created is the proof that some money has been requested by a person or company, and its pending status the proof that the money is still due.
+The request created is proof that some money has been requested by a person or company, and its pending status the proof that the money is still due.

 In the next sections, you will also see how to transform such a basic creation into seamless financial workflows: